PX4/PX4-user_guide/en/assembly/quick_start_cuav_v5_plus.md

 ## Motors

-Motors/servos are connected to the MAIN and AUX ports in the order specified for your vehicle in the Airframe Reference.
+Motors/servos are connected to the MAIN and AUX ports in the order specified for your vehicle in the [Airframes Reference](../airframes/airframe_reference.md).

 ![V5+ AutoPilot](../../assets/flight_controller/cuav_v5_plus/connection/v5+_quickstart_07.png)